 You do not need to turn celebrity gossip to find these stories.
 You probably know of a lot of men who have been ruined by divorce, or the female co-worker who made a sexual harassment or unequal pay claim to save their jobs and climb the corporate ladder.
 The media capitalizes on this because feminism is profitable.

 We are seeing this in our presidential politics as well.
 Donald Trump has now been accused of sexual assault by over eleven women making claims that he “groped” them over 20 years ago.
 These types of allegations would have never been brought 30 or 40 years ago, simply because they are not credible and both men and women engaged in that culture.
 However, the media and legal culture now encourages even the most dubious claims by female “victims” because it is profitable, newsworthy and allows society to blame men for their problems.
 Who cares if it ruins the lives of a bunch of men who became successful.
-As the theory goes, if you have enjoyed any sort of success and have displayed any dominant male characteristics, chances are you will get snared by the new feminist legal system.
+As the theory goes, if you have enjoyed any sort of success and have displayed any dominant male characteristics, chances are you will get snared by the third wave of feminism.